pixeldesu/tinkaton/README.md

 | Backbone  | `window.Backbone` being defined                                      | The global Backbone instance (`window.Backbone`)               |
 | Knockout  | `window.Knockout` being defined                                      | The global Knockout instance (`window.Knockout`)               |

-All extractors also support being passed a custom selector that will be tested for matching properties!
+All element-focused extractors also support being passed a custom selector that will be tested for matching properties!

 ## Contributing